SnakeMonroe/snake-drugs/README.md

 ## 📦 Description

-A modular and configurable drug system for RedM that enables players to gather, process, and sell drugs like Opium.
+A modular and configurable drug system for RedM that enables players to gather, process, use, and sell drugs like Opium.
 Designed for easy expansion and seamless integration with major frameworks.

 ---